-Santa Ana Long Term Disability Lawyers
+Santa Ana Long Term Disability Lawyer

 After a serious injury, you may see your entire life change.
 Some injuries have long-term consequences, including permanent or long-term disability.
 From traumatic brain injury that challenges your ability to take care of your regular daily activities to paralysis, amputation, or ongoing pain that makes it impossible for you to take care of highly physical tasks, long-term disability can totally alter your daily life.

-Unfortunately, many people suffering from long-term disability find themselves fighting to get the funds they need to cover their daily living expenses.
+Unfortunately, many people suffering from long-term disabilities find themselves fighting to get the funds they need to cover their daily living expenses.
 Their injuries occurred through no fault of their own, but they have not received the compensation they deserve for those injuries.
 Many sufferers even have long term disability insurance that simply refuses to cover their needs.
-If you suffered injuries that led to long-term disability, you may need a long-term disability lawyer to help you file a claim or fight for the money you deserve.
+If you suffered injuries that led to long-term disability, you may need a Santa Ana long-term disability lawyer to help you file a claim or fight for the money you deserve.
 Contact Aitken * Aitken * Cohn today at (714) 434-1424 to schedule your free consultation.

 Past Results.
 Clear Experience.

 At Aitken * Aitken * Cohn, we understand long term disability.
 Our experienced team of Santa Ana personal injury lawyers knows that, as you struggle with your disability, you continue to face many expenses—both the expenses associated with your medical care and the expenses that go along with your everyday life.
 In many of our past cases, we obtained substantial compensation for our clients, including: